UNINETTSigma2/documentation/jobs/projects_accounting.md

 The _memory cost factor_ and _GPU cost factor_ vary between the partitions on the clusters.

-### Fram

-- Jobs on Fram are only accounted for their CPU usage.

 ### Saga

 - The `normal` partition: memory factor is 0.2577031 units per GiB.
 Thus